 M.2 SATA SSD

 SATA SSDs can also be found in the M.2 form factor.
-These drives have a stick like form factor and they go into the dedicated M.2 slots on your motherboard.
+These drives have a stick-like form factor and go into your motherboard’s dedicated M.2 slots.

-These too have a maximum speed of about 550 MB/s.
+These two have a maximum speed of about 550 MB/s.

 Also Read: How to Tell if My M.2 Slot is NVMe or SATA?